 The Canada Revenue Agency recognizes that permanently disabled dependants and their families often face extra challenges financially.
-Registered disability savings plans are meant to help ease the burden by providing a savings vehicle expressly for the benefit of the disabled individual.
+Registered disability savings plans are meant to help ease the burden by providing a savings vehicle for the benefit of the disabled individual.
 While not as tax-sheltered as a registered retirement savings plan or a tax-free savings account, contributions to an RDSP are tax-free to the beneficiary upon withdrawal.

 Eligibility for the RDSP

 “A Canadian resident, under the age of 60, who qualifies for the disability amount on a federal return may be designated as the beneficiary of an RDSP,” says Jeff Stokley, chartered investment manager and financial management advisor with Investors Group in London, Ontario.
 Disability for tax purposes in Canada requires a qualified practitioner to certify on form T2201, the Disability Tax Credit Certificate, that the individual has a severe and prolonged physical or mental impairment.
 The form must then be approved by the CRA with the applicant deemed eligible.
 The applicant may request a determination of eligibility from the Minister of National Revenue.
 The beneficiary of an RDSP must be a Canadian resident at the time the plan is opened and when each contribution is made.
 Visit this CRA link to learn more about the eligibility of RDSP.

 RDSP Holders and Contributors